-The Black Mouth Cur, also known as the Southern Black Mouth Cur, is not a well-known breed of dog, but perhaps it should be.
-It is the oldest breed of dog developed in the United States of America and some credit it with playing a major part in the success of those who traveled west and settled the frontier.
+Despite its extensive track record, however, it is not a very well-known breed of dog.
+But in my humble opinion, it should be.
+Black Mouth Curs are the oldest breed of dog bred in the United States of America and some credit it with playing a major part in the success of those who traveled west and settled the frontier.
 These dogs were such a part of early American culture that it is believed to be the breed of dog immortalized in the book, and movie, Old Yeller.
-Oddly enough, they did not use a Black Mouth Cur in the filming of the movie, that dog was a Mastiff/Labrador mix.
+Oddly enough, they did not use a Black Mouth Cur in the filming of the movie – that dog was a Mastiff/Labrador mix.

 Origins

-Very little is known about the exact origins of the Southern Black Mouth Cur except that it first showed up in the American south, most likely in Mississippi or Tennessee.
+Very little is known about the exact origins of the Southern Black Mouth Cur dog, except that it first showed up in the American south, most likely in Mississippi or Tennessee.
 As the need for an all-around working dog grew, the Black Mouth Cur rose in popularity and they were taken westward as the country expanded.
 As the need for dogs that excelled in different skill sets increased, different lines of this breed developed.
 These differing bloodlines are why the breed has not yet been accepted by the American Kennel Club (AKC) as a registered purebred breed.
 The United Kennel Club (UKC) recognized the Black Mouth Cur as a distinct, registerable breed in 1998.

 These Black Mouth Cur bloodlines differ in size, coloring, and skill set.
 They are all the result of the breeding lines developed and curated by individual families more than 100 years ago.

-- Weatherford’s Ben – these are an offshoot of the Ladner line of Black Mouth Curs.
+• Weatherford’s Ben – these are an offshoot of the Ladner line of Black Mouth Curs.
 They are the only Black Mouth Cur bloodline with only a single color scheme, light yellow with black mouth, nose, and ears.
 Their coloring is similar to that of the Yellow Lab but they are more slender and leggier than labs.

-- Ladner– the Ladner family has been breeding Black Mouth Curs for over 200 years and is credited with much of the original development.
+• Ladner– the Ladner family has been breeding Black Mouth Curs for over 200 years and is credited with much of the original development.
 Their bloodline is well recognized for their hunting ability but also for being intelligent enough to be service dogs or to serve as search and rescue animals.

 Today’s Black Mouth Curs